 About This Statistic

-This statistic presents a selection of the biggest online data breaches worldwide as of July 2017, ranked by number of records stolen.
+This statistic presents a selection of the biggest online data breaches worldwide as of October 2017, ranked by number of records stolen.
 In August 2016, a 2014 hack of online platform Yahoo was uncovered, affecting at least 500 million users accounts.
 In December 2016, the company revealed another hack dating back to 2013, which affected 1 billion user records.
+The impact of the second reported Yahoo hack was updated in October 2017, when the company revealed that 3 billion accounts had been affected, making it the largest data breach in history.
 In 2011, Sony's PlayStation Network and Qriocity music service were attacked by hacking collective Lulzsec.
 The PSN was offline for more than 43 days and 77 million data records were stolen.

 Compromised data records in data breaches – additional information